 Why So Many IoT Projects Fail?
-Main Reasons of IoT Projects Failure

 Even more than 50% of smart deployments become stalled at the conceptual phase, which sadly makes some really promising IoT projects fail.

-These grim figures may be puzzling, especially as they still don’t deter industries from getting involved with IoT technology, as there is growing awareness among the investors that the Internet of Things offers the sharpest competitive edge and is overwhelmingly beneficial if properly adopted.
-However, in diagnosing the reasons of IoT project failure, it is crucial to realize that it is not the technology itself that should take the blame in the vast majority of cases.
+These grim figures may be puzzling, especially due to the fact they still don’t deter industries from getting involved with IoT technology, as there is growing awareness among the investors that the Internet of Things offers the sharpest competitive edge and is overwhelmingly beneficial if properly adopted.
+However, in diagnosing the reasons for IoT project failure, it is crucial to realize that it is not the technology itself that should take the blame in the vast majority of cases.
 Looking at IoT tech stack as just one part of a greater picture, it becomes evident that it’s not necessarily about the software choices or device architecture, but rather about the intangible aspects of the whole enterprise: in-company vision, strategy, and collaboration.

 In other words, IoT projects may look nice and easy in theory, and this can be true enough but only when they are tackled with care, without haste and in a holistic approach.
-Without a solid foundation to build on, they often turn out to be more complex than estimated once the ideas must be put into practice.
+Without a solid foundation to build on, they often turn out to be more complex than estimated, once the ideas must be put into practice.
 Below, you’ll find a rundown of the most common Internet of Things project pitfalls and how to avoid them.

 No clear definition of IoT use case